Jalen Hurts has become a game manager quarterback. That’s a good thing for the Eagles.

 » READ MORE: Eagles grades: Saquon Barkley might just be the NFL’s MVP after dominating the Rams

-The Rams tried, per Johnson.
+The Rams tried, according to Johnson.
 He said they moved defensive linemen around to throw off the Eagles’ combo blocks.
 But they countered with more man blocking schemes and on the first play of the second half, center Cam Jurgens and guard Landon Dickerson opened a huge hole up the middle and Barkley took care of the rest.

 He struck again in the fourth quarter during the four-minute drill.